KvalitetsIT/helm-service-chart/service/readme.md

 ## Automatic generated readme.md
 The readme.md file is automatic generated from the documentation-folder using github actions.

-> Future; Please make this a github action!

 ## Installing
 First add KvalitetsIT Helm repo to Helm
 ```console